py5coding/py5book/content/live_coding.md

 ## Live Coding Overview

-Before explaining in detail how to use Live Coding, it would be best to first use a concrete example to delineate what Live Coding can and cannot handle.
+Before explaining in detail how to use Live Coding, it would be best to first use a concrete example to articulate what Live Coding can and cannot handle.

 Consider the following Python code for the below discussion.